GLRT Detector

 Description

-The GLRT Detector detects signals with unknown parameters in the presence of noise.
-Unknown parameters include amplitude, phase, frequency and time of arrival.
-The detector replaces the unknown parameters with their maximum likelihood estimates under the hypothesis of no signal and the alternative hypothesis of signal presence .
-The binary detector then chooses between the null hypothesis and the alternative hypothesis based on the measurements.
-If hypothesis best accounts for the data, the detector determines that the target is absent.
-If the hypothesis best fits the data, the detector determines that the target is present.
+Block GLRT Detector performs detection of signals with unknown parameters in the presence of noise.
+Unknown parameters include amplitude, phase, frequency and time of arrival of the signal.
+The detector replaces the unknown parameters with their maximum likelihood estimates under the hypothesis of the absence of a signal and an alternative hypothesis of the presence of a signal .
+The binary detector then chooses between the null hypothesis and an alternative hypothesis based on measurements.
+If the hypothesis the best way to take into account the data, the detector determines that the target is missing.
+If the hypothesis Best matched to the data, the detector determines that the target is present.

 Ports